singlestore-labs/elegance-sdk/packages/singlestore-elegance-sdk/README.md

     collection: string; // Collection name
     embeddingField: string; // Field name with the embedding by which to perform the search
     query: string; // Search query
-    limit?: number; // Number of records to get
+    minSimilarity?: number; // Minimum similarity number to filter search results, used to create a chat completion. limit?: number; // Number of records to get includeEmbedding?: boolean;
   }
 ```